 Clients in diverse industries, including electric vehicles, wireless communications, semiconductors, medical devices, pharmaceuticals (ANDA litigation), and optics, have relied on Stuart to represent them in complex intellectual property matters.
 Most recently, Stuart co-led the successful defense of SK Innovation in a four-patent ITC investigation initiated by LG Chem involving lithium-ion battery technology used in electric vehicles.
 He has advised multiple clients in the negotiation of complex transactions and license agreements, including those implicating SEPs.
 In addition, Stuart has significant experience developing patent portfolios, including strategic counseling and patent procurement, for medical device and electronics companies.

-Stuart serves on IPO's Post-Grant Patent Office Practice Committee and NYIPLA's Amicus Brief Committee.
-He also maintains an active pro bono practice, which includes successfully arguing summary judgment in a federal employment discrimination case, amicus filings on behalf of civil rights organizations, and working with asylum seekers.
+Stuart co-chairs Jones Day's Intellectual Property Diversity, Inclusion and Advancement Committee and serves on IPO's Diversity Committee, IPO's Litigation Committee, and NYIPLA's Trade Secrets Committee.
+He also maintains an active pro bono practice, which includes successfully arguing summary judgment in an employment discrimination case brought under the Rehabilitation Act, amicus filings on behalf of civil rights organizations, and working with asylum seekers.